 WASHINGTON — Bloomberg Politics reported Wednesday that House Judiciary Committee Chairman Bob Goodlatte (R-VA) will co-sponsor a bipartisan medical marijuana research bill.
 The Medical Cannabis Research Act was introduced by Rep. Timothy J. Walz (D-MN) on April 16 and currently has 39 sponsors.

 Rep. Matt Gaetz (R-FL) also signed on to the research bill and gave handouts to colleagues Tuesday evening detailing the legislation.
-The bill gives permission to the Department of Veterans Affairs to conduct research on medical marijuana and recommend patients for clinical trials.
+The bill gives permission to the Department of Veterans Affairs to conduct research on medical marijuana and recommend individuals for clinical trials.

 The tide is changing quickly regarding attitudes about marijuana, and many politicians are voicing their support for the drug.
 Sen. Kamala Harris (D-CA) and Sen. Orrin Hatch (R-UT) wrote a letter to Attorney General Jeff Sessions requesting that he end the Drug Enforcement Agency's impediment to medical marijuana research, according to a press release published on the Utah senator's website.